codeconscious/codeconscious.github.io/_posts/2025-11-09-one-year-of-fsharp-and-functional-programming.md

-# One Year of F#
+# One Year of F# and Functional Programming

-It’s already been about a year since I started learning F#.
+It’s already been about a year since I started learning F# and functional programming (FP).
 Perhaps a small update is in order.

-I think it’s fair to say that F# and the functional programming (FP) paradigm have rejuvenated my passion for programming.
+I think it’s fair to say that F# and the FP paradigm have rejuvenated my passion for programming.
 The relative elegance, clarity, and power of FP are refreshing and fascinating, and it’s immensely satisfying to write FP code.
 I never would have expected F# to take my “favorite language” crown from C#, but it has.

 I think many people (including me in the recent past) assume that FP has a much higher barrier to entry than it has.
 Of course, there are some new (and interesting!) things to learn, but I’ve found that just diving in and learning concepts as I go is sufficient to get started, be productive, and have fun.